ducasp/MSX-Development/FPGA/ocm-pld v3.9a/firmware/smxhb/README.txt

       use an external keyboard.

     - Fix: Select key was not working on original 3.7.1 based release, it works now.
-Also, SELECT + UP and SELECT + DOWN replaces Page Up and Page Down, so it is possible to activate the autofire module using only SMX-HB internal keyboard.
+Also, SELECT + +/=, SELECT + -/_, SELECT + F1 to F4 replaces Page Up , Page Down, F9 to F12, so it is possible to activate the autofire module and most of the OCM Hotkey shortcuts using only SMX-HB internal keyboard.

     - Missing: SMX-HB FPGA has less cells than other SM-X devices as it uses a FPGA with about 70% of the capacity of the other devices, so it doesn't support OPL3 as it won't fit

-- Adds to regular SMX-HB as a frankysnd build:

-    - Extra: I've added partial support to a built-in Franky.
-That partial support is good enough to work with SG1000, COL4MMM (using COM\Franky versions) VGMPLAY and Sofarun (remember to set it to use MSX VDP and Franky's PSG).
-As Franky sound uses I/O ports 0x48 and 0x49, and those ports are part of the switched I/O, it is usually disabled, as OCM IPL loader will leave switched I/O selected after booting.
-There are different ways to enable Franky sound:

-        - VGMPLAY will automatically disable switched I/O, so you can play a VGM song that uses SN76489 and after exiting VGMPLAY you can use other software.

-        - De-select the internal switched I/O by sending the basic command OUT &H40,0

-        - Use SETSMART -8C to enable the I/O ports 0x48 and 0x49 for that, so
-        any program relying on reading OCM information on those ports won't get it.

-All source code and binaries:
+All source code and binaries that changed in relation to OCM 3.9:
 (c)2022 Oduvaldo Pavan Junior - ducasp@gmail.com

+All source code from OCM 3.9 originally is a work of many people, including KdL and Hara-san that are really huge contributors to it!

 All code can be re-used, re-written, derivative work can be sold, as long as the source code of changes is made public as well.